[Way Finding] Case Study: Highway Gallery vs. Aqua Tower / by Hepburn

 Park access, roof garden and low-rise retail podium set a foreground for Agua Tower.
 The roof garden at south made pedestrians easier to capture building’s entire profile.
 Lake Shore East Park is at a lower level.
 Visitors would able to see the park feature from the street level.

-Tower's unique location leads to Lakeshore East park
+Tower's unique location leads to Lakeshore East Park

 Imagine visitors who finished sightseeing at Millennium Park and planned to return to their hotel next to the river.
-The primary route they would take was to walk towards Aon Center.
-Once they arrive at Aon Center, it is inevitable to spot this curved building.
+The primary route they would take was to walk towards the Aon Center.
+Once they arrive at the Aon Center, it is inevitable to spot this curved building.
 Through the pathway in front of the building, visitors could discover Lakeshore East Park.

-Lakeshore East Park, completed in 2005, is 4.6 acres of master-planned mixed-use urban park.
+Lakeshore East Park, completed in 2005, is 4.6 acres of a master-planned mixed-use urban park.
 Appeared to be the core of Lakeshore East's donut-configuration development; the park is the City's first and currently only free wireless park.
 It is also a dog-friendly park, allowing un-leashed dogs to walk in the park freely.

 A combination of visibility and walkability in the neighborhoods